-Ideology driven opinion is fundamentally different from Evidence driven opinion.
-For the sake of this article, I would term these terms as IBO ( Ideology Based Opinion) and EBO ( Evidence Based Opinion).
+Ideology driven opinion is fundamentally different from evidence driven opinion.
+For the sake of this article, I will shorten these terms to IBO ( Ideology Based Opinion) and EBO ( Evidence Based Opinion).
 It is important to distinguish these two patterns when we engage in any meaningful debate.
-It is also important to identify individuals who consistently maintain IBO for two reasons: No meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions.
+It is also important to identify individuals who consistently maintain IBO for two reasons: no meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions.
 EBO is not an easy position to gain or maintain.
-It requires years of retraining to achieve the mental sanity for making EBO.
-This is because human moral landscape is full of biases that are based on biological, social and cultural disposition.
-Social psychologist Jonathan Haidt discusses the divide on social and political issues as fundamental to the way human perceives things on five standards: Harm/care , fairness/reciprocity, ingroup loyalty/tribalism/territorial sense, authority/respect/deference, purity/sanctity.
-Haidt based on massive database of cross-cultural comparison found that ideological difference between on social and political issues is based on variations by which people grade these five standards of morality.
-For instance, liberals have high grading of harm/care and fairness/reciprocity standards, while social conservatives have higher grading for authority, ingroup loyalty and purity/sanctity standards.
-Libertarians – free economy champions – are like liberals on most standards like ingroup loyality and purity/sanctity, but are low on indexes that signify compassion – the standards of harm/care and fairness/reciprocity.
+It requires years of retraining to achieve the mental sanity to make EBO.
+This is because the human moral landscape is full of biases that are based on biological, social and cultural disposition.
+Social psychologist Jonathan Haidt discusses the divide on social and political issues as being fundamental to the way humans perceive things across five standards: harm/care , fairness/reciprocity, in-group loyalty/tribalism/territorial sense, authority/respect/deference, purity/sanctity.
+Based on a massive database of cross-cultural comparison, Haidt found that ideological difference on social and political issues is based on the variations by which people grade these five standards of morality.
+For instance, liberals have a high grading on harm/care and fairness/reciprocity standards, while social conservatives have a higher grading for authority, ingroup loyalty and purity/sanctity standards.
+Libertarians – free economy champions – are like liberals on most standards, like in-group loyalty and purity/sanctity, but are low on indexes that signify compassion – the standards of harm/care and fairness/reciprocity.

-Ideology driven opinion is fundamentally different from Evidence driven opinion.
-For the sake of this article, I would term these terms as IBO ( Ideology Based Opinion) and EBO ( Evidence Based Opinion).
+Ideology-based opinion(IBO) is fundamentally different from evidence-based opinion(EBO).
 It is important to distinguish these two patterns when we engage in any meaningful debate.
-It is also important to identify individuals who consistently maintain IBO for two reasons: No meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions.
-A sociological and psychological profiling of the individuals need to be done before meaningful debates that have a chance of true exchange of ideas is initiated.
-General population should understand these subtleties before concluding the facts-of-matter of a debate.
-Indeed, it would better that the audience themselves reflect on their sociological and psychological predilections before make conclusion of a debate.
-This is important because achieving consensus is critically important is achieving ‘peace’ and ‘efficiency’ in civil society.
+It is also important to identify individuals who consistently maintain IBO for two reasons: no meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions.
+A sociological and psychological profiling of individuals need to be done before meaningful debates have a chance at a true exchange of ideas.
+The general population should understand these subtleties before concluding the facts of a debate.
+Indeed, it would be better that the audience themselves reflect on their sociological and psychological predilections before making conclusions about a debate.
+This is important because achieving consensus is critically important in achieving “peace” and “efficiency” in civil society.

-IBO is maintained by ordinary people converted to ideological positions.
-They selectively screen facts to substantiate their own ideological positions, and engage in variety of logical fallacies in reaching at that position.
-The whole gamut of ‘knowledge’ acquired by logical fallacies for maintaining IBO should be termed as ‘counter knowledge’, because they are not ‘knowledge’ at all, but ‘apparitions’ of knowledge moulded through the tools of ideology and logical fallacies.
-This induce them to make socially insensitive ( low on fair/reciprocity standards), but economically liberal point of view.
-The Left-wing liberals, on the other hand, make socially progressive, but economically regressive ideas that many a times runs contrary to prevailing evidence on the nature of economic progress.
-In Haidt study this phenomenon was consistent across cultures.
-Because of this, divide liberals have difficulty in understanding conservative and libertarians and vice versa.
-Each maintain their position ‘righteous’ and steadfastly argue it out.
-Logical fallacies, counter knowledge and the slipperiness of languages of common use for logical reasoning afford them to maintain their view point.
+IBO is maintained by ordinary people persuaded to believe strong ideological positions.
+They selectively screen facts to substantiate their own ideological positions, and engage in a variety of logical fallacies to reach at that position.
+The whole gamut of knowledge acquired by logical fallacies to maintain IBO should be termed “counter knowledge”, because it is not knowledge at all, but “apparitions” of knowledge moulded using the tools of ideology and logical fallacies.
+This induces them to make socially insensitive ( low on fair/reciprocity standards), but economically liberal points of view.
+Left-wing liberals, on the other hand, make socially progressive, but economically regressive ideas that many a time runs contrary to prevailing evidence on the nature of economic progress.
+In Haidt’s study this phenomenon is consistent across cultures.
+Because of this divide, liberals experience difficulties in understanding conservatives and libertarians and vice versa.
+Each maintain their righteous position and steadfastly argue it out.
+Logical fallacies, counter knowledge and the slipperiness of languages of common use for logical reasoning sustain their view point.

-- Philosopher of Science Thomas Kuhn described the resistance of scientific community to change in his seminal book ‘The Structure of Scientific Revolution’.
-But such change nonetheless occur and give way to what Kuhn describe as ‘Paradigm Shifts’.
+- Philosopher of Science Thomas Kuhn described the resistance of the scientific community to change in his seminal book The Structure of Scientific Revolution.
+But such changes nonetheless occur and give way to what Kuhn described as “paradigm shifts”.